Heather Watson, our Admissions Officer, answers your questions.

 I notice that an interview is part of the admissions process.
 Can I prepare for the interview?
 What sort of questions will I be asked?

 The interview is not a high-powered one and is not designed to test your theological ability.
 We really enjoy the opportunity to meet prospective students, and the interview is simply a way for us to get to know you better.
 The questions we ask provide an opportunity for you to tell us about your background, any relevant details about your path in life that has brought you to apply to study at a theological college, and what you hope to do with your qualification should you be accepted onto the programme.
 This way, we can make sure that the programme you wish to embark on will be suitable for you and your requirements.
 The interview is also designed to allow the prospective student the opportunity to ask questions of the ETS staff directly.

 Do you have Partner Institutions abroad I can study with instead of coming to Edinburgh?

-No, the ETS courses can only be done through ourselves.
+No, the ETS courses can only be done through this institution.

 I live outside the UK and want to do the Diploma in Christian Youth Work online.
 Is that possible?